roronyc19/frontend-bootcamp/step2-06/exercise/README.md

 [Lessons](../..) | [Demo](../demo)

-If you don't already have the app running, start it by running `npm start` from the root of the `frontend-bootcamp` folder.
+If you don't already have the app running, start it by running `yarn start` from the root of the `frontend-bootcamp` folder.
 Click the "exercise" link under day 2 step 6 to see results.

 At the beginning of this exercise, the "Add" and "Clear Completed" buttons do not work.
 We'll be fixing that in this step!